AsmaMubeen/MongoDB-EmailSender/README.md

-# MongoDB-EmailSender
+# Automated-EmailSender
-Complete code to send automatic mails using MongoDB,html file,Smtp
+Complete code to send automatic mails using MongoDB,HTML file,Smtp

 This is a console app. (a back-end service which runs on demand)